-Azure IoT Central architecture
+Azure IoT Central architecture (preview features)

 This article provides an overview of the Microsoft Azure IoT Central architecture.